Home Lessons Tutorials Links Books About Us Site Map

 Theodore Roosevelt (Republican) founded the Progressive or Bull Moose Party.

-He was the first American to win the Nobel Peace Prize (1906).
+He was the first American to win the Nobel Peace Prize (1906) for negotiating a peace treaty between Russia and Japan.

 Theodore Roosevelt.